queil/rooz/README.md

 ```
 ### Initialize

-The below command creates an SSH key pair (ed25519).
-You can use it to authenticate wherever SSH keys can be used (like github.com):
+:warning: If you intend to use a remote Docker host with rooz please [configure it first](#connecting-to-a-remote-dockerpodman-host)

+To initialize rooz run the following command:

 ```sh
 rooz system init
 ```

+The command creates:

+* an SSH key pair (ed25519) intended to use for auth wherever SSH keys can be used (like github.com)

   The generated key gets stored in a volume and then mounted under `~/.ssh` to all rooz containers.

+* an age encryption key pair intended to use for encryption of sensitive config data (i.e. secrets)

+  The generated key gets stored in a volume and then mounted under `~/.age` to all rooz containers.

-💡 You can regenerate the key by specifying the `--force` parameter.
-Please note that the existing key will be wiped out.
+You can regenerate the keys by specifying the `--force` parameter.
+Please note that the existing keys will be wiped out.

 ### Configure